What Are HR KPIs?

 An HR KPI, or key performance indicator, is a measurement that ties directly to your organization’s goals.
 HR KPIs contain important data about your company's human resources department, how it is performing, and how those results support the business as a whole.

-You can gather data, track your KPIs, and compare them from month to month to see whether the HR department is making their appropriate contribution to accomplishing the organization’s business goals.
+You can gather data, track your KPIs, and compare them from month to month to see whether the HR department is making its appropriate contribution to accomplishing the organization’s business goals.

 How Do HR KPIs Work?